mendix/docs/content/developerportal/support/submit-support-request.md

     * **Incident** – if your app is down, or you are experiencing another platform issue

-    * **Standard change: Request New Licensed Node** - Please use the [Request New App Node](https://newnode.mendix.com) app unless you are requesting an SAP Subscription Secret.
+    * **Standard change: Request New Licensed Node** - Please use the [Request New App Node](https://newnode.mendix.com) app unless you are requesting an SAP Subscription Secret

     * **Standard change: Change On-Prem Licensed Node** – request a new license key for an *existing* app (for example, if you have new hardware configuration)